bje-dev/50-CP-Api-gps-esp32/README.md

 # 50-CP-Api-gps-esp32
-Api service for gps data
+API Service for GPS data using ESP32 module